 Filled with sympathy, I walked with Joan to her apartment, an older building at King and Jameson; her fellow tenants, who were standing outside, looked rough.
 I excused myself and spent the afternoon at the gym.
 I received a text from her later saying she didn’t want to invite me up because she had a shingles outbreak.
 The poor woman!
-I told her I was flattered but told her I would be interested in being only friends.
+I told her I was flattered but that I would be interested in being only friends.
 I heard from her once more a few months later.
 She was still working hard as a social worker.

 Jennifer was accomplished and hard working.
 A lawyer, she was contemplating working on her own again.
 She was idealistic, politically active in her 20s, but was frustrated that as a younger woman, she had been over-stepped by older white men with name recognition.

 She seemed confident in her text to me.
 “I don’t have a problem making the first move.”
 She was responding to a line in my online profile in which I had pondered why women were so shy to make the first move.
 She had confidently engaged me in some banter, saying that like me, she shared a commitment to fitness.
 We exchanged some quick, detailed messages and when I mentioned that I was going to an outdoor dance show, she agreed to meet me there.